 So, molecular biologists do not support the lockdown?

-I can talk only for myself.
-I don’t think lockdown is useful unless you use the opportunity to test suspected people.
+Not at all.
+We do not think the lockdown is useful.
 Lockdown makes infected people remain at home.
 As a result, families are infected.
-If symptoms persist, they will go to doctors.
-But in 65 per cent of the cases the symptom is missing.
-When the lockdown ends these people would come out and infect old and vulnerable people, leading to resurgence of virus.
+If symptoms persist, they will go to the doctor.
+But in 65 per cent of the cases, the symptom is missing.
+When the lockdown ends, these people will come out and infect old and vulnerable people, leading to resurgence of the virus.
+That is what happened during the 1918 Spanish influenza—the mortality rate peaked during resurgence.

 Why did the government declare the lockdown?